"An original idea. That can't be too hard. The library must be full of them."

 "The interesting use of instruments [in their Western feature] ... could make for a nice translation to the atmosphere we're creating for [our feature]."

 Maybe you play an instrument with an unusual spin on things, or have developed a unique electronic sound, or blend of styles, or have somehow manipulated the samples you have in order to add your own spice to your repertoire?

 We often hear our composers shift their focus out of their comfort zones.
 For example, they might incorporate electronic samples over an acoustic score, or vice versa.
 Experiment.
 Be unconventional.
 In our experience, it makes your music stand out.

 A footnote for this blog, but nonetheless critically important.
 Your USP is as important as your talent.
 A personality and the right attitude throughout your relationship with an agent, those so called ‘soft skills’, are crucial.

 They’re a fundamental part of what makes you different.
 People like to do business with people they like.
-Agents obviously want composers who show determination to succeed and apply effort in reaching their legendary potential – but it’s also so important to be, well, likeable and professional.
-This comes naturally of course to probably everyone reading this blog, but we can’t emphasise the point enough - it's especially important when things ocassionally don't go to plan on a project.
+Agents obviously want composers who show determination to succeed and apply effort in reaching their legendary potential – but it’s also so important to be likeable and professional.
+This comes naturally of course to probably everyone reading this blog, but we can’t emphasise the point enough - it's especially important when things occasionally don't go to plan on a project.

 So, in summary: do a little research to see what you could add to a composer roster.
 Try to find that original sound.
 And be nice, always.

 Sophy Purnell is a composer agent at The Composerworks.
 Follow us for more insights.
 This blog was first published in April 2019.